chris-wood/draft-arc/draft-yun-cfrg-arc.md

 This protocol bears resemblance to anonymous token protocols, such as those built on Blind RSA {{?BLIND-RSA=RFC9474}} and Oblivious Pseudorandom Functions {{?OPRFS=RFC9497}}
-with one critical distinction: Unlike anonymous tokens, an anonymous credential can be used multiple times to create unlinkable presentations (up to the fixed presentation limit).
+with one critical distinction: unlike anonymous tokens, an anonymous credential can be used multiple times to create unlinkable presentations (up to the fixed presentation limit).
 This means that a single issuance invocation can drive multiple presentation invocations, whereas with anonymous tokens, each presentation invocation requires